seatrips/easy-apache2-site/README.md

 # Easy-apache2-site
 Easy dummy guide for new delegates to make a website on a vps

-# What you need to do after prepair the vps with a user
+# What you need to do after prepairing the vps with a user

 ## 1- Make a domain for your server and edit hostname to: